gdsbook/book/notebooks/04_spatial_weights.md

 Next, let us take curvature into account.
 To do this, we require the radius of the Earth expressed in a given metric.
-PySAL provides this number in both miles and kilometres.
+PySAL provides this number in both miles and kilometers.
 For the sake of the example, we will use miles:

 ```python
 radius = geometry.sphere.RADIUS_EARTH_MILES